capelski/nest-dependency-injection-issue/README.md

 BaseEntityService <|-- CService
 ```

-The injected AService instance to the BService singleton instance is not the AService singletong instance exported in AModule:
+The injected AService instance to the BService singleton instance is not the AService singleton instance exported in AModule:

 ```sh
 16:49:25.157 Instantiating BService